 If you have any issues with or questions about their email account, such as receiving messages in error, not receiving expected messages, accessing email from off-campus, or inability to access your email account, contact the IT Service Desk.

-Beware of phishing email messages, attachments, links or phone calls.
-Phishing emails have dramatically increased in recent years and many of them are legitimate looking – often with a spoofed sender address and embedded company logo in the email, attached document or link.
-Phishing campaigns have evolved to incorporate installation of malware and ransomware as the second stage of the attack - all with the intent to gain an initial foothold into a computer or network.
+Beware of phishing email messages, attachments, links, or phone calls.
+Phishing emails have dramatically increased in recent years, and many of them are legitimate looking – often with a spoofed sender address and embedded company logo in the email, attached document, or link.
+Phishing campaigns have evolved to incorporate installing malware and ransomware as the second stage of the attack - all with the intent to gain an initial foothold into a computer or network.
 Education and proper backups are key to fighting these threats.
-See links below for example sand information on ransomware and phishing:
+See links below, for example, and information on ransomware and phishing:

 - Ransomware (https://www.microsoft.com/en-us/wdsi/threats/ransomware)

 Use caution when responding to emails, opening attachments, or clicking links.
 If you are unsure of the authenticity of an email, please contact the IT Service Desk or forward the email to email@example.com so we can verify.
 In addition, remember, never enter your username and password unless you have verified the authenticity of the email or website and never open an unsolicited attachment from your email.

 To comply with laws such as the Higher Education Opportunity Act (HEOA), secure, confidential information, and guard against issues such as harassment and malware, Dunwoody actively filters traffic to and from the internet.
 The leadership of Dunwoody approved these filters, and the filters exist to protect Dunwoody and its employees and students from individuals and organizations that intend to do harm.
 Employees and students should not attempt to circumvent these filters.
 If there is something on the internet that you cannot do, discuss your needs with the IT Help Desk or the Dean of Students.